 Setting the Flash Level

 Just like the LED Arms, use the manual brightness control or app to set the desired flash level you wish to use.
+There is a guide to which setting to use here.
 As you adjust the Pod power you will see the red LEDs on the Flash Arm go up and down from 1 to 5.
 The LED will be half lit as it charges and will be completely lit once that level and charge is reached.
 Just as with a normal Flash Arm, stop adjusting and leave for 3 seconds and the new flash level will be set.

 On the bottom of the Flash Arm there is a black circular window, this must not be covered and must be orientated towards the Emitter for a reliable connection.
 As long as the windows is exposed to a surface that can reflect the IR from the Emitter or is facing the Emitter, you will have a good and reliable connection.